 Eligible and accept Federal Work-Study on your Financial Aid Award.

-No experience needed, just a passion and desire to work with elementary-age youth.
+No experience is needed, just a passion and desire to work with elementary-age youth.

 Enroll in a special 3-unit Credit/No Credit [EE D 645 "Direct Experiences with Children] training class every Thursday from 4-7 pm, both Fall and Spring Semesters

 Commitment to work for one academic school year (August-May)

 Available to work 6-10 hours a week, during school hours: 8:00 am-3:30 pm.
 Exact times will be determined with the assigned classroom teacher and student schedule availability.

 Desired Second Language Skills: Chinese, Spanish, Tagalog, Arabic, Vietnamese, Russian, Japanese, Samoan, Korean

 This AR Literacy tutor position is only available for students who are enrolled in E ED 645 / 699 Directed Experiences with Children.
 Students who are enrolled in this course and work-study eligible, will then be hired through ICCE.